 This course introduces students to the theory and practice of digital techniques for public history.
 It explores methods of presenting, communicating, researching, and reconstructing history with digital technology in ways that deepen the public understanding of the past, and foster the inculcation of historical thinking skills.
-Digital history can preserve the past and make it more accessible, but its affordances can also challenge authoritative narratives and complicate our experiences with history in surprisingly subversive ways.
+Digital public history can preserve the past and make it more accessible, but its affordances can also challenge authoritative narratives and complicate our experiences with history in surprising ways.

-History 9808 is designed for students in the Public History MA program, but others can enroll with the instructor's permission.
+History 9808 complements material in History 9800 and is intended for students in the Public History MA program.